 The University of Oregon is an Equal Opportunity/Affirmative Action Institution committed to cultural diversity and compliance with the Americans with Disabilities Act.
 We invite applications from qualified candidates who share our commitment to diversity.

-Posting number: 13054
+Posting number: 140503

-Closes: May 31, 2014
+Closes: May 31, 2015

-Please send vita and letter of interest to: Head, Department of Geological Sciences, 1272 University of Oregon, Eugene, OR 97403-1272, or send pdf files to email@example.com.
-Reference hiring pool 13054.
-Screening of applications will start in late July and will continue until the positions are filled.
+Please send vita and letter of interest to: Head, Department of Geological Sciences, indicate posting #140503, 1272 University of Oregon, Eugene OR 97403-1272.
+Applications accepted through May 31, 2015.
+Applications will be accepted on a continuing basis and screening of applications will take place as positions become available and continue until positions are filled.